"How Much is an Attorney Going to Cost Me?"

 Call today (425) 522-4200.

 *Although our fee range mentioned here is typical, when there are significant issues in your DUI case, the fees can be much higher (i.e., significant DUI history, multiple injuries, many passengers or witnesses, etc.).
 Also, in some jurisdictions a trial fee will be added.
 The trial fee would only be applicable if your case proceeds to trial, which you, of course, determine.
-We will discuss with you the likelihood of success and drawbacks or advantages of taking a case to trial before any decision is made.
+We will discuss with you the likelihood of success and drawbacks or advantages of taking a case to trial before any decision is made and approved by you.